aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### The requirements

-* All tiles should **start** hidden, and become **visible** when clicked.
+* All tiles should start out hidden, and become visible when clicked.

 * The user will select 2 tiles to reveal.
 If they match, they will stay visible.
-If they don't match, they will be hidden again after a second or two.
+If they don't match, they will be hidden again after about 1 second.

 * When all pairs are matched, the user is informed that they have won, and may restart the game.

+### Release 0: Get familiar with the existing code

+There are currently 3 components: `App`, `Board` and `Tile`.
+We'll manage some state in `App` and some in `Board`.
+We can get away with keeping `Tile` a higher order/functional component.
+Yes, there are many options for how to manage state in this game.
+We'll choose one that will hopefully be easiest for everyone to understand.

+Spend some time to understand exactly how the current code works.

-### Release 1: hide tiles by default
+### Release 1: Hide tiles by default

-### Some things to consider (do we still need this section?)

-When the 2nd tile is revealed and found to not be a match, you will want to inform the user that they didn't find a match.
-It would also be sensible to try and give the user several seconds to see their mismatched picks (on a timeOut), or allow the user to confirm (with a button) when they are ready to try again.

-How do you know which tiles are **temporarily** visible?
-How do you know which tiles are **permanently** visible?

-Do you store or information in the **Tile** objects, or separately within the `App.jsx` Components **state**?
+Right now all the tiles are visible by default.
+But you'll notice the `isVisible` properties in `startingTiles.js` are all set to `false`.
+Use the `&&` operator to conditionally show the value of the tile when `isVisible` is `true`.

+### Release 2: Display a tile when clicked

+We'll use the `Board` component to keep track of the 2 tiles the user has flipped and if they match.
+But first, let's focus on changing the `isVisible` prop on the `Tile` component when it is clicked.
+Because we're maintaining the state for the selected tiles in `Board`, our `onClick` event handler needs to be in the `Board` component.
+Pass it to `Tile` as a prop.

+For now, the event handler should do 3 things:

+1. Find the tile object in the tiles array.
+You'll need to pass something (the `id` or the whole object) into the event handler from the `Tile` component.
+2. Change the `isVisible` property of the tile object to `true`.
+3. Set a `tile1` state property to the tile object.
+Of course you'll also need to define this state property in the `Board` component's constructor.

+### Release 3: Hide unmatched tiles after 1 second

+After the user has clicked on the second tile, we want to hide them after 1 second.
+Now our event handler needs to know if the user has clicked their first or second tile.
+If the event handler is responding to the second tile, it should:

+1. Set the object as the value for a `tile2` property on state.
+2. Compare the `value` property of each of the selected tiles.
+3. If they match, send the 2 tiles to a `evalMatch` function passed from `App` as a prop.
+4. If they don't match, use `setTimeout` to wait 1 second before doing the previous step.
+5. Set the `tile1` and `tile2` state properties back to `null`.

+Tip: The call to `setState` is asynchronous.
+If you need to invoke a function after `setState` has completed, you can pass the function as the second parameter to `setState` and React will invoke it after `setState` completes.

+### Release 4: Let `App` evaluate the selected pair

+The `Board` component only keeps track of which tiles have been clicked.
+It's the `App` component that tracks how many matches have been made.

 ### Resources